headspace

 Fax 02 6494 8855

-headspace Bega operate an outpost service in Narooma from the Youth Café. headspace in Narooma offers face to face, phone or video appointments on Tuesdays, Wednesdays from 9:00am- 5:00pm however as we often seeing people or working out in the community we are not always available in the office.
+headspace Bega operate an outpost service in Narooma from the Youth Café. headspace in Narooma offers face to face, phone or video appointments on Wednesdays by appointment only.
+However as we often seeing people or working out in the community we are not always available in the office.
 You can arrange to speak to one of our team who will provide general information about headspace services in Narooma and help you connect with our intake clinician by calling our Bega hub on the numbers below to make a time.

 Or if you want to make a time to discuss your individual needs with us you can arrange to complete an intake by calling 1800 959 844 and booking an intake consultation.
 This consultation can occur over the phone or in person depending on your preference and availability